01life/MetaflowX/docs/dependencies.md

 For installing and managing the software in this pipeline, we recommend using [`conda`](https://conda.io/miniconda.html) or [`mamba`](https://github.com/mamba-org/mamba).
 Detailed installation instructions can be found in the following content.

+> **Note:** Our development environment is based on **CentOS**, and users on other operating systems may need to adapt certain components accordingly (especially the use of `rename` in `MetaflowX/modules/local/qc/fastp.nf`).
+> Docker cannot be provided because our development environment does not support it; however, the updated Conda-based installation using `basic.yml` has been fully tested.
+> If you encounter software version conflicts, please contact us for assistance.

 ## Contents
 - [1.
 Basic tools](#1-basic-tools)